-In his foreword to this best-selling biography of the late Doors vocalist, coauthor Daniel Sugerman declares, “My personal believe is that Jim Morrison was a god.”
+In his foreword to this best-selling biography of the late Doors vocalist, coauthor Daniel Sugerman declares, “My personal belief is that Jim Morrison was a god.”
 The book’s biggest problem is that that belief, which is promoted throughout, is strongly at odds with the life chronicled here.
 Morrison’s career and music certainly suggest charisma and high intelligence; but his offstage antics were anything but godlike.
-Morrison was cruel, disturbed, sexist and just plain screwed up.
+Morrison was cruel, disturbed, sexist, and just plain screwed up.
 Though I still love his music, I consider it amazing that anyone could admire the man behind it after reading—much less researching and writing—a book like this.
 Recommended particularly to those who still think of rock stars as heroes.